yqsongGitHub/RENC/README.md

 For genes that have multiple promoters, each of the promoters will be treated separately and the promoter with the highest RENC score will be used to represent the gene.
 Genes not linked to the duplication hotspot through a significant enhancer-promoter HiChIP loop are given a RENC score of zero.
 For cancer types that have HiChIP data available from more than one cell line, we selected the prioritized gene promoters that are shared.
 As the RENC score is calculated per duplication hotspot, genes linked to different hotspots are not compared to each other.

-Through the utilization of RENC, our methodology offers a comprehensive framework for identifying and prioritizing target genes in duplication hotspots, considering enhancer-gene relationships from multiple perspectives.<br />

-RENC is designed with respect reference to [BEDTools](http://quinlanlab.org/tutorials/bedtools/bedtools.html) for command-line style programming, we provide a shell script and user guide via this github page.
+The RENC methodology provides a framework to prioritize target genes for enhancers in duplication hotspots.
+RENC is designed with reference to [BEDTools](http://quinlanlab.org/tutorials/bedtools/bedtools.html) for command-line style programming.
+We provide a shell script and user guide in this github page.

 ------
 ## Requirements
 For each cell-type, the inputs to the RENC methodology are:

 * Required Inputs
- 	* 1. BED files for the genomic coordinate of duplication or region
+ 	* 1. BED files for the genomic coordinates (e.g. duplication hotspot regions)
- 	* 2. BEDPE files for HiChIP
+ 	* 2. BEDPE files derived from HiChIP results
  	* 3. BED files for transcription start site（TSS）of protein coding genes
  	* 4. BED files for gene body of protein coding genes
 * Optional Inputs
- 	* 5. genes or the genomic coordinate in duplications to search; e.g.,"C4BPB","chr1:201970000-202085000"or "C4BPB;chr1:201970000-202085000"
+ 	* 5. specific genes or the genomic coordinates of duplication hotspots to search; e.g.,"C4BPB","chr1:201970000-202085000"or "C4BPB;chr1:201970000-202085000"

 ------